 Our children available for adoption are generally considered special needs.
 Most have been abused or neglected and have spent varying times in foster care.
+The North Carolina Division of Social Services maintains an online registry of all the children in the state’s foster care system waiting for an adoptive home.
+Persons wishing to adopt a child from foster care must attend 30 hours of training provided by our staff.

 Our Baby LINKS program provides skilled nursing assessments for postpartum mothers and newborns and ‘Links’ new mothers in Dare County to available support services while providing all new parents with parenting education and information.